freemanjackal/flask-todo/README.md

 - You will need a mysql database named "todo" (you may use a postgreSql database but need to make a few changes and install the respective python package for postgres connection).
   - Change in model.py *app.config["SQLALCHEMY_DATABASE_URI"]* with your own connection info.(The best approach is to have this configured in an env variable)
   - run `python model.py`, it will create the database tables needed by the project.
-  - Configure a server to expose the api, you could use the builtin flask server for testing porpuses, after activating the virtual environemnt.
+  - Configure a server to expose the api, you could use the builtin flask server for testing purposes, after activating the virtual environemnt.
     - > python app.py

     #### Dockerized backend